3609-3687 Arbutus St rezoning application

 1. I gave a feedbac before the open house.
 Will that be counted?
 Do I need to submit the comment again?
 Was that comment saved somewhere or was that just used for general reference by the city?
 2. Due to Covid, some neighbours are out still out of town and I don't think they know about the project so they will not be able to submit the comment before Sept 28.
 Can they submit their comments after the Open House and will their comments be treated in the same ways as the comments entered during the open house?
 3. Two neighbours wanted me to send in comments for them but they don't have email addresses.
 Are these comments counted separately instead of counted as one?
 If counted as one, what is needed for their comments to be counted separately?
 Thank you.

-Curious How Comments Work asked over 3 years ago
+Curious How Comments Work asked about 4 years ago

 Comments submitted before and after the Virtual Open House period are received, analyzed, and included in the Council Report for Public Hearing and Council’s consideration.
 Generally, concerns are grouped into common themes and then discussed in the report.
 The total number of responses received both before and after the open house are included.
 Comments can be received up until the Council Report is finalized and sent for review to senior staff approximately two months before the Public Hearing (date to be determined).
 Comments submitted under one username they will be counted as one response.
 Petitions and from letters are usually noted separately if signed by a number of people.
 For example, the report might say a petition was received signed by x number of respondents.